Hohugu/Asian-Elephant-Tusk-Genomics/README.md

 <img width="900" height="700" alt="image" src="https://github.com/Hohugu/Genomic-on-Asian-elephant-Tusk/blob/04.Selection-Differentiation-scans/Candidate_gene.png"/>

 The SNPs and the region on chromosome 3 that I have circled here are closed to Campbell candidate's genes but also for one of them displayed a high FST value.
-This particular SNP can also be found in other metrics and strenghten its potential association with tusk phenotype.
+This particular SNP can also be found in other metrics with under 0 values for Heterozygosity, nucleotide diversity and Tajima's D metrics and strenghten thereby its potential association with tusk phenotype, in addition to be relatively close with AMELX.

 ## 7. Local LD and allele-frequency refinement